pulumi/examples/aws-ts-vpc-with-ecs-fargate-py/vpc-crosswalk-ts/README.md

       pulumic_vpc_number_of_nat_gateways  3
       ```

-9. Grab the stack reference path.
+9. Grab the [`stackreference`](https://www.pulumi.com/docs/intro/concepts/organizing-stacks-projects/#inter-stack-dependencies).
 This is in the last line.
    ```
       $ pulumi stack
    ```